jdaw1/placemat/Documentation/introduction_first_placemat.md

 You have saved a .ps file.
 This file is to be opened in two different ways: with the code editor; and with a program to convert it from .ps to .pdf.
 Let&rsquo;s master the latter.
+There are several possible means by which the PostScriptcan be &lsquo;distilled&rsquo; into a PDF.
-On a Mac right-click the file, and &lsquo;Open With&rsquo; Preview.
-It should convert to a PDF.
+* On a Mac right-click the file, and &lsquo;Open With&rsquo; Preview: it should convert to a PDF.
-On a PC, in your preferred web browser, open [online2pdf.com/convert-ps-to-pdf](http://online2pdf.com/convert-ps-to-pdf) (or, with fewer fonts available, [ps2pdf.org](http://www.ps2pdf.org/convert.htm) (and perhaps also [ps2pdf.com](http://www.xconvert.com/convert-ps-to-pdf)); &lsquo;Select files&hellip;&rsquo;; and &lsquo;Convert&rsquo; it.
+* On a PC, in your preferred web browser, open [online2pdf.com/convert-ps-to-pdf](http://online2pdf.com/convert-ps-to-pdf) (or, with fewer fonts available, [ps2pdf.org](http://www.ps2pdf.org/convert.htm) (and perhaps also [ps2pdf.com](http://www.xconvert.com/convert-ps-to-pdf)); &lsquo;Select files&hellip;&rsquo;; and &lsquo;Convert&rsquo; it.
+* On Unix use `ps2pdf` which comes as part of [GhostScript](http://en.wikipedia.org/wiki/Ghostscript).

 If it that has made a PDF resembling [this](images/placemat.pdf), then you can successfully convert the PostScript to PDF: hurray!
-(On Unix use `ps2pdf` which comes as part of [GhostScript](http://en.wikipedia.org/wiki/Ghostscript).)

-(It can happen that the PS&rarr;PDF conversion produces an error resembling &ldquo;**PostScript Conversion Warning** &hellip; *&lt;font-name&gt;* not found, using Courier.&rdquo; On a Mac this can be caused by an older version of macOS: try a different [font](fonts_glasses_decoration.md#readme).)

 <div align="center">